The local recycling industry deals with “wish-cycling,” trade challenges and plastic bags

 What you can recycle in Sioux Falls is not necessarily the same as Rapid City, or Fargo, or Minneapolis or New York City.

-“Think about Millennium, the people that we’re selling our material to are all around here.
-We can only accept what the people buying our material want and those buyers are making different products,” Begley said.
+“Think about Millennium, the companies that we’re selling our material to are mostly around here.
+We can only accept what the companies buying our material want and those buyers are making different products,” Begley said.

 This creates a unique challenge to educate the public.
 For Millennium, this gets even more difficult because there are a number of private waste haulers that bring recycling to Millenium.
 They can each educate their customers in different ways.